 As you can see, you again play as Kyle Katarn, after the events of Dark Forces (and Return of the Jedi), discovering that his father was killed by Jerec, a Sit… sorry, a Dark Jedi who’s looking for the Valley of the Jedi.
 So, it’s basically a revenge story, but in the Star Wars universe.
 With lightsaber duels.
 Said like that, it just sounds awesome.
 But, is it really?

 The game takes everything what was awesome about Dark Forces and builds upon it.
 Adding better graphics and textures, new weapons and the possibility to wield a lightsaber and Force powers.
-In fact, depending on your actions and the type of powers you choose (either defensive, offensive or movement), you can end up becoming either a Jedi or a Sith, which will influence the ending.
+In fact, depending on your actions and the type of powers you choose (either defensive, offensive or movement), you can end up becoming either a Jedi or a Sith, which will influence the story and the ending.

 Favorite weapons from the previous game, like the Stormtrooper rifle and the Repeater are back, along with new weapons, like the Bowcaster and the aforementioned lightsaber.
-The Bowcaster might have a bad rep among gamers, but I personally liked it as a long-range weapon and the lightsaber… is possibly the best short-range weapon ever!
-I mean it, using the lightsaber is extremely easy, with Kyle automatically deflecting any shots shot directly in front of him, as well as using the directional arrows for differents strikes and attacks.
+The Bowcaster might have a bad rep among gamers, but I personally liked it as a long-range weapon and the lightsaber is possibly the best short-range weapon ever!
+I mean it, using the lightsaber is extremely easy, with Kyle automatically deflecting any shots directly in front of him, as well as using the directional arrows for differents strikes and attacks.
 And coupled with the Force powers, it just makes Kyle extremely overpowered against normal foes (bosses and special enemies are another tale).

 And this time, there’s more than just stormtroopers to fight (although there aren’t any dark troopers this time).
 You’ll be fighting several new types of enemies, taken directly from Star Wars lore.
 Most of the enemies are more or less easy, apart from the bosses, AT-STs and the returning Kell dragons, who this time can be considered bosses on their own right (and it’s a good thing there are only two of them in the game).
 There are also non-hostile NPCs scattered throughout the levels, that if killed, will bring Kyle closer to the dark side.